 Proposals demonstrating a partnership with employers and proposals demonstrating that the proposed training will lead to the acquisition of a nationally-recognized green certification, a skill set certificate, a certificate degree, or a comparable award will receive additional points.

-Green infrastructure are strategically planned and managed networks of natural lands, working landscapes, and other open spaces that conserve ecosystem values and functions and provide associated benefits to human populations, such as stormwater management and filtration.
-Job training in green infrastructure may include the development and implementation of various green infrastructure projects such as rain gardens, green roofs, bioswales, constructed wetlands, permeable pavers, and urban forests.
-Training may also include planning and conducting restoration of various land types to enhance performance, including general botanical classes or introductory horticultural classes related to land and stream restoration or indigenous species and native plant re-vegetation, landscaping, and soil science.
+Green infrastructure are strategically planned and managed networks of natural lands, working landscapes, and other open spaces that conserve ecosystem values and functions and provide associated benefits to human populations.
+Job training in green infrastructure may include the development and implementation of various green infrastructure projects such as rain gardens, permeable pavers, and urban forests.
+Training may also include planning and conducting restoration of land, including general botanical classes or introductory horticultural classes related to land and stream restoration or indigenous species and native plant re-vegetation; landscaping; and soil science.

 Urban agriculture is defined as growing food and raising animals in cities, accompanied by complementary activities such as processing and distributing food, and collecting and reusing food waste and rainwater.
 Examples of urban agriculture include: community gardens, urban farms, urban apiary, rooftop farms, vertical farming, backyard chickens for egg production, aquaponics, and hydroponics.
 Training programs in urban agriculture may include the use of compost and soil amendments and associated sampling, testing, and design considerations, and management techniques.

-1. Proposals must be for education or training in occupational skills in the fields of clean energy, green infrastructure, or urban agriculture;
+1. Proposals must be for education or training in occupational skills in the green sector.
+Examples include clean energy, green infrastructure, and urban agriculture; and

-2. Proposals must demonstrate that their methods and curricula are aligned with the full skill set sought by employers in the fields of clean energy, green infrastructure, or urban agriculture;
+2. Proposals must demonstrate that their methods and curricula are aligned with the full skill set sought by employers in the chosen green sector; and

-3. Proposals must demonstrate recruitment strategies for participants ages 17 to 24 currently residing in an area meeting the geographic scope;
+3. Proposals must demonstrate recruitment strategies for participants currently residing in an area meeting the geographic scope; and

 4. Proposals must demonstrate local demand for the provided skill set and strategies for job placement and job search assistance; and